-MEDICAL LABORATORY TECHNOLOGY
+MEDICAL LABORATORY TECHNICIAN

 Phlebotomy Option

 Workforce Development Certificate

 Program Description:

 This option is for phlebotomy trainees and professionals new to the medical laboratory technology field who need to rapidly acquire phlebotomy (the drawing of blood) skills, as well as acquire a comprehensive overview of the key areas of the clinical laboratory to include specimen processing.
 The Phlebotomy Program is approved through the National Accrediting Agency for Clinical Laboratory Sciences.
 Graduates with a phlebotomy certificate may apply for the National Phlebotomy Registry examination through the American Society of Clinical Pathology.

-Degree Awarded: Certificate of Achievement

-For More Information Contact:
+Degree Awarded: Certificate of Achievement For More Information Contact:

-Health Sciences at Southeast Campus: (918) 595-8632 for program application form and any specific program information.
-Procedures For Application: Submit completed program application form to Health Sciences located at Southeast Campus, room 8263.
-All prospective Medical Laboratory Technology Phlebotomy program students must complete an application for enrollment to the College.
-3. Acceptance to Tulsa Community College does not guarantee admission into the Medical Laboratory Technology Phlebotomy program.
-4. Eligible applicants to be interviewed for consideration for admission into the Medical Laboratory Technology Phlebotomy program will be notified by mail or phone.
-5. In order to enroll in courses that include a clinical component and are part of the program degree plan, students must receive clearance on a criminal background check, including sex offender registry.
+Allied Health Services, Metro Campus: (918) 595-7002 for program application form and any specific program information.
+Procedures For Application:

+- 1. Submit completed program application form to Allied Health Services, MP450 909 S. Boston Tulsa, OK 74119 - 2.
+All prospective Medical Laboratory Technician Phlebotomy program students must complete an application for enrollment to the College. - 3.
+Acceptance to Tulsa Community College does not guarantee admission into the Medical Laboratory Technician Phlebotomy program. - 4.
+Eligible applicants to be interviewed for consideration for admission into the Medical Laboratory Technician Phlebotomy program will be notified by mail or phone. - 5.
+In order to enroll in courses that include a clinical component and are part of the program degree plan, students must receive clearance on a criminal background check, including sex offender registry.
 Potential students need to be aware that drug testing and clearance is a requirement for participation in all clinical components.
-Medical Laboratory Technology 7 hours +MDLT 1203 Phlebotomy \\+MDLT 1212 Introduction to Medical Laboratory Technology \+MDLT 1222 Phlebotomy Clinical Total Credit Hours: 7 \Course has prerequisite (See course description section of catalog). • Course must be completed with a "C" or above. - \\ Course required for Medical Laboratory Technology majors. - + Course must be taken concurrently.
+Medical Laboratory Technology 7 hours - °+MDLT 1203 Phlebotomy - °+MDLT 1212 Introduction to Medical Laboratory - o+MDLT 1222 Phlebotomy Clinical Total Credit Hours: 7 - Course has prerequisite (See course description section of catalog). - ° Course must be completed with a "C" or better for admission to the Medical Laboratory Technician program. - + Courses must be taken concurrently.